-Shooting At Maryland High School, Injuries Reported
+Shooting At Maryland High School, At Least 2 Victims Injured

-There has been a shooting at a high school in St. Mary's County, Md., resulting in an unspecified number of injuries, according to the local sheriff's department.
+There has been a shooting at Great Mills High School in St. Mary's County, Md., resulting in two people being injured, according to the local sheriff's department.
+The suspected shooter has also been transported to a hospital.

-Great Mills High School "is on lock down the event is contained, the Sheriff's office is on the scene additional information to follow," the St. Mary's County school district wrote in a tweet.
+A spokesperson for the St. Mary's County Sheriff's office says the two victims injured have been transported to local hospitals.
+Cpl.
+Julie Yingling told NPR that their conditions were not immediately clear, and they were not yet able to release information about the suspect.

+"I don't have any identities on the victims or the shooter or how they're related to the school, if they're students, or who they are," Yingling said.

 There has been a Shooting at Great Mills High School.
 The school is on lock down the event is contained, the Sheriff's office is on the scene additional information to follow.— SMCPS_MD (@SMCPS_MD) March 20, 2018